Constitution & Bylaws

 ARTICLE VII - AMENDMENTS

-SECTION 3.
-The Constitution and Bylaws or the Standard for the breed may be amended at any time provided a copy of the proposed amendment has been mailed by the Secretary to each member in good standing on the date of the mailing, accompanied by a ballot on which a choice for or against the action to be taken shall be indicated.
-Notice with such ballot shall specify a date not less than 30 days after the date postmarked by which date the ballots must be returned to the Secretary to be counted.
+SECTION 2.
+The Constitution and Bylaws or the Standard for the breed may be amended at any time provided a copy of the proposed amendment has been sent by 1st class mail by the Secretary to each member in good standing accompanied by a ballot on which a choice for or against the action to be taken shall be indicated.
+Notice with such ballot shall specify a date not less than 30 days after the date postmarked from the Secretary by which date the ballots must be returned to an independent professional firm or individual to be counted.
 The favorable vote of two thirds of the members in good standing who return valid ballots within the time limit shall be required to effect any such amendment.

 ARTICLE VIII - DISSOLUTION